ebi-ait/hca-metadata-community/community_calls/community_calls.md

 ### Topic

-Reflecting on the first 6 months of Metadata Community calls
+Reflecting on the first 6 months of HCA Metadata Community calls

 ### When